christophergarthwood/appdevstig_docs/Template_006_ConfigurationManagementStandard.md

 ## Definition:

+**Configuration management** is a structured process used to consistently identify, record, and control the various components (hardware, software, documentation, etc.) that make up a system, organization, or IT environment.
+Its main goal is to ensure the integrity and stability of all these components throughout their lifecycle, from creation to retirement.

+***Key principles include:***

+*Identification:* Clearly labeling and cataloging configuration items (CIs) like hardware, software, and documents to understand what exists and how it fits into the overall environment.

+*Control:* Managing and documenting changes to CIs with approvals, ensuring modifications are deliberate and meet requirements.

+*Status tracking:* Monitoring and recording the current state, version, and relationships of each CI, so you always know what's active, what has changed, and why.

+*Audits:* Regularly reviewing CIs and processes to verify accuracy and compliance, helping detect and correct issues early.

+Configuration management helps organizations achieve greater reliability, improved troubleshooting, easier recovery, and compliance with security or regulatory standards.
+It’s widely used in IT, software engineering, and manufacturing—anywhere change control and consistency are essential for business success.

-Software Configuration Management (SCM) is the process of keeping track of and controlling all the changes made to software throughout its development and use.
+***Software Configuration Management (SCM)*** is the process of keeping track of and controlling all the changes made to software throughout its development and use.
 In simple terms, it helps teams manage updates to the software, including code, documents, and settings, so that everything stays organized, consistent, and reliable.

 In Software Configuration Management (SCM), the terms branch, trunk, and tag represent key concepts used in version control to organize and manage changes in the codebase:

-Trunk: This is the main line of development where the most current and stable code resides.
+*Trunk:* This is the main line of development where the most current and stable code resides.
 It represents the official version of the software that is under continuous development.
 Developers usually merge their completed and tested changes into the trunk.

-Branch: A branch is a separate copy of the code created from the trunk (or another branch) to work on new features, bug fixes, or experiments without affecting the main codebase.
+*Branch:* A branch is a separate copy of the code created from the trunk (or another branch) to work on new features, bug fixes, or experiments without affecting the main codebase.
 Branches allow teams to develop or test changes in isolation.
 Once the work is stable and approved, it is merged back into the trunk.
 Branches can be short-lived (feature branches) or long-lived (release or maintenance branches).

-Tag: A tag is a snapshot of the code at a specific point in time, often marking a release version like 1.0 or 2.1.
+*Tag:* A tag is a snapshot of the code at a specific point in time, often marking a release version like 1.0 or 2.1.
 Unlike branches, tags are typically immutable, meaning they are not changed after creation.
 Tags help identify important milestones, releases, or checkpoints in the code history.

 Together, these concepts help teams manage multiple concurrent development efforts, maintain stable release versions, and track important states of the project efficiently.
 For example, the trunk holds ongoing development, branches are used for isolated changes, and tags mark stable releases or versions for future reference.